Beach wheelchairs

 Find beach wheelchairs in Massachusetts state parks and enjoy access to the beach and to the water.
 Beach wheelchairs are available on a first-come, first-served basis.

-Here you'll find a list of the many DCR coastal and inland beaches that have beach wheelchairs.
-You will also see a pools and spray decks that have chairs for use in the water.
+Here you'll learn how to use a beach wheelchair and find a list of the many DCR coastal and inland beaches that have beach wheelchairs.
+You will also see some pools and spray decks that have chairs for use in the water.
 There is no cost to use a beach wheelchair, but please be sure to bring someone to push you and help you to transfer into the chair.

 Beach wheelchairs are available on a first-come, first-served basis.
 Beach wheelchairs are available when weather conditions are favorable and waterfronts are staffed, typically between Memorial Day and Labor Day.
 Please see the waterfront services schedule for the most up-to-date information about staffing at DCR waterfronts.

-If you have questions about beach wheelchair availability, or want to use a beach wheelchair when a waterfront is not staffed, please contact the Universal Access Program.
+If you have questions about beach wheelchair availability, or want to inquire about using a beach wheelchair when a waterfront is not staffed, please contact the Universal Access Program.

 Beach wheelchair use and safety